ashwathhalemane/developer-portfolio/README.md

   - Foundations of computer vision: Projects discussed in detail below.
 - Cybersecurity and Distributed Systems:
   - Foundations of Cryptography
   - Foundations of Cybersecurity: Worked on implementing RBAC for healthcare to detect insider threats using Prometheus client.
-Research paper on Fuzz testing, OSS security concerns, XS-leaks and   Flow-Limited Authorization for Quorum Replication.
+Research survey paper on Fuzz testing, OSS security, XS-leaks and Flow-Limited Authorization for Quorum Replication.
   - Foundations of Distributed Systems
 - Computer Graphics:
   - Foundation of computer graphics: Projects discussed in detail below.